 When the Keyfactor Universal Orchestrator runs in a Linux container, it is typically installed in a containerization solution that sits on top of a Linux server or set of servers.
-There are a wide variety keyfactor.jfrog.io/con-develop-us-engineering/command/
+There are a wide variety of containerization solutions for multiple operating systems.
+This document covers deploying the container to either Docker or Kubernetes on Linux.